 Nonpharmaceutical Interventions Work: What Every Industry Can Learn from Summer Camps

-The news may be encouraging that a vaccine is eminent to help control the COVID-19 pandemic, but the truth is that a proven effective medical intervention will still take time to distribute and administer and for immunity to develop.
+The arrival of vaccines to help control the COVID-19 pandemic is encouraging, but the truth is that a proven effective medical intervention will still take time to distribute and administer and for immunity to develop.
 And while physicians and researchers are making progress in treatment and medicines for COVID-19, it remains a reactive approach.
 Fortunately, there is ample evidence that nonpharmaceutical interventions (NPIs) work.

-Nonpharmaceutical interventions are strategies layered upon one another in order to avoid the introduction of potentially infected people into a particular situation to limit the spread of SARS-CoV-2.
-What’s more, we know this layered approach to protection works, based on extensive evidence in day and overnight camp settings from spring and summer 2020.
-Through work with the American Camp Association (ACA) and the YMCA of the USA, we’ve seen ample evidence that nonpharmaceutical interventions can avoid introduction of infected individuals into camp and limit secondary transmission of SARS-CoV-2 when all stakeholders adhere to recommended best practices.
+Nonpharmaceutical interventions are strategies layered upon one another in order to avoid the introduction of potentially infected people into a particular situation and to limit the spread of SARS-CoV-2 within a group.
+What’s more, we know this layered approach to protection works, based on extensive evidence in day and overnight camp settings from spring and summer 2020 as well as schools with in-person and hybrid operations.
+Through a research study with the American Camp Association (ACA), we’ve provided evidence that the NPI strategy can avoid introduction of infected individuals into camp and limit secondary transmission of SARS-CoV-2 when all stakeholders adhere to recommended best practices.

 Layering protection with nonpharmaceutical interventions

 There are a number of nonpharmaceutical interventions that can be applied to limit the transmission of viruses in our organizations, our communities, our states, our countries, and globally.
 Each layer offers some level of protection, but also carries its own challenges.